With half my brain tied behind my back, just to make it fair, Rush Limboy, your guiding light.

 And here's the conclusion.

-What the gaffes, the almost comically strained avoidance of such direct terms as war and Islamist terrorism and the failure to think of this guy as a potential source of intelligence rather than simply as a criminal defendant, seem to reflect is that some in the executive branch are focused more on not sounding like their predecessors than they are on finding and neutralizing people who believe it is their religious duty to kill us.
+What the gaffes, the almost comically strained avoidance of such direct terms as war and Islamist terrorism, and the failure to think of this guy as a potential source of intelligence rather than simply as a criminal defendant seem to reflect is that some in the executive branch are focused more on not sounding like their predecessors than they are on finding and neutralizing people who believe it is their religious duty to kill us.

-And that's too bad because the Constitution vests the executive power, not some of it, all of it in the president.
+And that's too bad, because the Constitution vests the executive power not some of it, all of it in the president.

 He and those acting in his direction are responsible for protecting us.

-There is much to worry about if they think that the principal challenge of the day is detecting bombs at the airport rather than activity searching out, finding and neutralizing terrorists before they get to the airport, and that is right on the money.
+There is much to worry about if they think that the principal challenge of the day is detecting bombs at the airport, rather than activity searching out, finding and neutralizing terrorists before they get to the airport.

-So Mr. McCasey thinks that they have such hatred for Bush, and they believe everybody else has such hatred for Bush, that they are going to do anything to avoid looking like Bush.
+So mr Mccasey thinks that they have such hatred for Bush and they believe everybody else has such hatred for Bush that that they are going to do anything to avoid looking like Bush, which means go soft on national security.

-Go soft on prosecuting and treating terrorists as actual criminals or rather enemy combatants.
+Go soft on prosecuting and treating terrorists as actual criminals, or rather enemy combatants.

 So probably not going to close Gitmo.